 Many of the most common non-selective weed killers contain the active ingredient Glysophate.
 They’re commonly known as Round Up or Killzall, to name a couple.
 There are a few reasons we prefer Killzall.
 First of all, it’s less expensive.
 A bottle of Killzall is more concentrated than Roundup.
 When you calculate the number of gallons each products makes, you’ll find that Killzall is nearly half the cost.

-The Savings can be greater with a larger bottle.
-Killzall also contains twice the surfactant, the stuff that helps it stick better.
 One difference between the two products is the Roundup will make the weeds wilt sooner, but it takes just as long to get a total kill.
 These products need to be applied when weeds are actively growing and the temperatures are warm.

 The third type will kill grass but not anything with broad leaves.
 Grass killers are great for grass growing near vegetable gardens, landscapes, and even in the raspberry patch.
 The product that works the best is “Over The Top